Programs and Activities

 We are thrilled that Moose River Outpost (MRO), our beautiful camp in Jackman, ME, continues to grow to its capacity!
 But with this steady growth comes the need for program additions and improvements.
 One of the biggest challenges we face is offering high quality activities to keep up with our increased number of campers.

 Would you guess that one of the most popular programs at MRO is Skeet Shooting?
-The existing range will be relocated to a more accessible location, eliminating the need to drive and adding time back into the campers’ activity schedule.
-The new range will also provide a better suited area to teach this activity in a safe and professional manner, and will offer a Riflery component as a new skill opportunity for our campers.
+The range has been relocated to a more accessible location, eliminating the need to drive and adding time back into the campers’ activity schedule.
+The new range, once completed, will also provide a better suited area to teach this activity in a safe and professional manner, and will also offer a Riflery component as a new skill opportunity for our campers.

 Basketball Court Pavilion